mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 though a commander who can communicate directly is not so limited.
-Thus the leader of a squad can always use their full Tactics ability, but a commander two kilometres away can only assist to the level permitted by the network.
+Thus the leader of a squad can always use their full Tactics ability, but a commander two kilometers away can only assist to the level permitted by the network.

 From TL8, visual information is shared in real time,